VFW and Post 6710 History

-VFW Post 6710 original Charter was April 14, 1946.
-Post 6710 was incorporated by the National By-Laws of the Veterans of Foreign of the United States of America on November 19, 1951.
-Post 6710 has been in continued existence of corporation (not for profit) since December 22, 1951.
-A name changes from Clinton County Post 6710 to Cpl.
+Wilmington's own VFW Post 6710 was originally chartered on April 14, 1946.
+It was incorporated by the National By-Laws of the Veterans of Foreign of the United States of America on November 19, 1951 and has been in continual existence of corporation (not for profit) since December 22, 1951.
+A name change from Clinton County Post 6710 to Cpl.
 James H. Smithson VFW Post 6710 took place on September 1, 1982.

 · From Dalton Road to Owner of DeLucas Dugout bldg.